 If you don’t know what it feels like to personally experience racial trauma — stop policing our responses to it.
 Listen.
 Don’t lecture.
 Practice compassion.
 Practice reflection without commentary.
 If my anger, bitterness, or sorrow makes you uncomfortable, focus on what you can do to help heal the social issues which contribute — and I’ll focus on healing myself.

 Like what you’ve read?
-Pledge any amount to my Patreon and gain access to bi-monthly emails containing new work.
+You can support my work by tipping via paypal.me/dominiquematti, or pledging any amount to my Patreon to gain access to exclusive work.